 What does a Construction Worker do?

-- Clean and prepare construction sites by removing debris and possible hazards
+Cleans and prepares construction sites by removing debris and possible hazards

-- Load or unload building materials to be used in construction
+Loads or unloads building materials to be used in construction

-- Build or take apart bracing, barricades, forms (molds that determine the shape of concrete), scaffolding, and temporary structures
+Builds or takes apart bracing, barricades, forms (moulds that determine the shape of concrete), scaffolding, and temporary structures

-- Dig trenches, backfill holes, or compact earth to prepare for construction
+Digs trenches, backfills holes, or compacts earth to prepare for construction

-- Operate or tend equipment and machines used in construction, such as concrete mixers
+Operates or tends equipment and machines used in construction, such as concrete mixers

-- Follow construction plans and instructions from the people they are working for.
+Follows construction plans and instructions from the people they are working for

 Construction workers do a variety of construction-related activities during all phases of construction.
 Although most are generalists—such as those who install barricades, cones, and markers to control traffic patterns—many others specialize.
 For example, those who operate the machines and equipment that lay concrete or asphalt on roads are more likely to specialize in those areas.